martinfuchs/DepthKit/README.md

 - Select the MediaBin directory (the same folder that you selected in the Capture application) by clicking the button at the top
 - You should see a list of the scenes you shot.
 Select one and then click 'Create new Composition with this Scene'
 - Assuming it's the first time loading this scene we need to create a temporal alignment between the two.
 You'll be glad you clapped while shooting!
 - On the timeline on the bottom you should see two rows of thumbnails.
-Scrub through them both by clicking on the thumnbails.
-YOu'll see the 3d wireframe changing as well as the preview thumbnails to the right.
+Scrub through them both by clicking on the thumb nails.
+You'll see the 3d wireframe changing as well as the preview thumbnails to the right.
 - You can use the arrow keys until you find the clap in both Depth and Color.
 The depth and color should roughly line up.
 This takes a bit of practice and perceptive training to start to distinguish the depth from the color image.
 - Once you got it right, press "Set Color-Depth Time"
 	- scrub through the timeline by clicking on the bar with the yellow tickers.
 You should see the footage playing back in 3d with matched temporal and depth alignment